What SEO Stands For?

 All search engines have their unique algorithms to determine the ranking of a result.

-More than 75% of the world’s searches are on Google, so we will talk about Google’s ranking factors.
+More than 75% of the world’s searches are on Google so that we will talk about Google’s ranking factors.

 On top of our ranking factors list are referring domains.
 Referring domains are the number of root domains that link back to our website.
 They are one of the most important ranking factors in Google’s algorithm.